by Wyn Hilty

 “Whose beak can hold more than his belly can.”
 P is for plagiarism from Ogden Nash.

-The poem “A wonderful bird is the pelican/His beak can hold more than his belly can” is often attributed to comic poet Ogden Nash, but it appears to have been written by Dixon Lanier Merritt.
+is often attributed to comic poet Ogden Nash, but was written in 1910 by Dixon Lanier Merritt.
 Either way, the charge of plagiarism stands.

 Hey, there’s Jack Klugman and Tony Randall.